camera-mc-dev/mc_reconstruction/README.md

   - EZC3D: Small library for loading and saving `.c3d` files, which are a format for motion capture data.
     - This as an easy to install library that can be acquired from github and compiled and installed as per the intructions.
     - https://github.com/pyomeca/ezc3d
+  - OpenSim (optional): OpenSim is a beastly creation used for doing physical simulations of bodies, particularly human bodies, and is popular among the biomechanics community.
+The output of `mc_reconstruction` can be used with `mc_opensim` to perform IK fits of an OpenSim body model to the 3D poses - as such, we provide a tool to visualise the opensim fit over the video data.
+    - This can be a PITA installation.
+See `mc_opensim` for some advice.
+    - This is an _optional_ dependency.

 ## Specifing where dependencies are